mustfkeskin/asd/README.md

 # Installation
 It is recommended to install with docker to avoid any problems with the installation.

 You can also install libraries with pip required dependency.

 If you want to update Item2Vec database you need to run Notebook/Recommender.ipynb

+You must put "events.json" and "meta.json" files to Data folder.

 * pip install -r requirements.txt